RaphaelKarg/Laptop-Home-Server/README.md

 ## 3. System Architecture & Infrastructure

-This section outlines the physical and logical layers of the homelab, detailing the network topology, the upcycled hardware acting as the core server, and the underlying software environment.
+This section outlines the physical and logical layers of the homelab, detailing the network topology, the upcycled hardware acting as the core server, the bare-metal provisioning process, and the underlying software environment.

 ### 3.1 Physical Network Topology

 The network is designed to support a large household (6 individuals) with numerous concurrent devices, ensuring high throughput, minimal latency, and future scalability.
 The foundation of the external connection is a Fiber-to-the-Home (FTTH) line providing speeds of **1000/500 Mbps**.

 ![Network Topology Architecture](./images/topology_Diagram_with_grid.png)

 > *Figure 1: Logical and Physical Flow of the Homelab Environment*

 **Core Networking Components & IP Allocation:**